sahilsGit/discord-clone-react/README.md

-# High Fidelity Discord Clone
+# High Fidelity Discord Clone | MERN

 This is a **humble effort** towards **reproducing the fun discord experience**.
 Sticking closely to its design philosophy, I have tried **replicating most of the core standard features** to the best of my abilities.